SasoPavlic/NiaNetCAE/README.md

 The following dimensions can be modified:

-* y1: number of neurons per layer,
+* x: layer step
-* y2: number of layers,
+* y: number of layers,
-* y3: activation function
+* z: activation function
-* y4: optimizer algorithm.
+* w: optimizer algorithm.

 You can run the NiaNetCAE script once your setup is complete.